 Use Color Effectively

 - Emotions: Colors have a powerful influence on emotions and prime customers with specific associations.
 The colors on your packaging should reflect the feelings and connections customers have with your product.
 For example, people tend to associate blue with trustworthiness.
 Green or brown can reflect earthiness, organic ingredients or sustainability.
-However, a brown label on a bottle of water might give customers the wrong impressions.
+However, a brown label on a bottle of water might give customers the wrong impression.

 - Flavor: If you have a food product, color plays a big part in communicating taste.
 Brown usually indicates chocolate, coffee or hearty grains.
 Red could mean strawberry, cherry or peppermint.
 White, blue and green portray minty flavors.